-On campus, the Leadership Program is housed in the School of Education.
-It is an interdisciplinary program that leads to a Master of Arts (MA), an Educational Specialist (EdS), a Doctor of Education (EdD), or a Doctor of Philosophy (PhD) degree and prepares leaders for service in various forums.
-This participant-driven program is established on the idea of developing and demonstrating competency in specific areas associated with leadership in all fields.
+On the campus of Andrews University, the Leadership program is housed in the School of Education.
+It is an interdisciplinary program that leads to one of the following degrees: Master of Arts (MA), an Educational Specialist (EdS), a Doctor of Education (EdD), or a Doctor of Philosophy (PhD).
+These degrees prepare leaders for service in various forums.
+Leadership is a participant-driven program based on the idea of developing and demonstrating competency in specific areas associated with leadership in all fields.

-Because the Leadership Program was developed to meet the needs of today's professionals, it emphasizes competencies instead of courses.
-Leadership is job-embedded and work-related.
-The Leadership Program's design embeds practice in theoretical knowledge bases.
-The program is field-based, flexible, and designed to provide a learning community for leaders who want to earn a master's, specialist, or doctorate while continuing to be employed.
+Because the Leadership program was developed to meet the needs of contemporary professionals, it emphasizes competencies instead of courses.
+Leadership is jobembedded and work-related.
+The Leadership program's design embeds practice in theoretical knowledge bases.
+The program is field-based, flexible, and designed to provide a learning community for leaders who want to earn a graduate degree while continuing their employment.
 Although some specific courses are required, Leadership gives self-directed, self-motivated individuals a way to take charge of their own education while incorporating professional experience.

 Leadership's collaborative structure promotes ongoing communication among all participants.
 The program is an international one; yet, even though participants are from all over the world, they take part in regularly scheduled meetings and conferences to exchange ideas and to provide support for each other.
-Between meetings, technology-based communication becomes the method by which participants dialogue around scholarship and practice.
+Between meetings, technology-based communication becomes the method by which participants discuss scholarship and practice.